sydneyitguy/facebook-live-poll-js/README.md

-# Simplest Scripts for Facebook Live Poll
+# The Simplest Scripts for Facebook Live Poll

  - Portable, JS only implementation
  - Serverless, you can use your own PC or Mac to stream the live poll
+ - Easy, you only need to change 2 lines of code
  - Free